-If you have been allocated a capped place and you leave your course this cannot be reinstated if you return to training in a new academic year.
+If you have been allocated a capped place and you leave your course this will not automatically be reallocated to you if you return to training in a new academic year.

 Fraud

 We are serious about tackling fraud and employ Fraud Specialists to reduce the risk of fraudulent activity and to investigate any potentially fraudulent claims.